yxuco/vue-nft-delivery/README.md

 This will create a file [package.json](./api/package.json), which you can edit if you want to change any of the parameters.

-We use the [Express](https://expressjs.com/) framework to implement APIs.
+We use the [Express](https://expressjs.com/) framework to implement backend service APIs.
 Besides, for convenience during the development, we use [nodemon](https://nodemon.io/) to restart the API server automatically whenever the code is updated.
 So, add these dependencies for runtime and dev-only.

 ```sh
 npm install --save express
 npm install --save-dev nodemon
 ```

-The API will use [ethers.js](https://docs.ethers.io/v5/) to verify message signature, and use [web3.js](https://web3js.readthedocs.io/en/v1.7.1/) to connect to Ethereum node and call smart contract methods.
-For development, we use [webpack](https://webpack.js.org/) to build production bundle of the scripts and assets in the application.
+The service APIs will use [ethers.js](https://docs.ethers.io/v5/) to verify message signature, and use [web3.js](https://web3js.readthedocs.io/en/v1.7.1/) to connect to an Ethereum node and call smart contract methods.
+For development, we use [webpack](https://webpack.js.org/) to build production bundle of the application scripts and assets.
 So add these dependencies as well.

 ```sh
 npm install --save ethers web3